globaleaks/whistleblowing-software/REST-spec.md

 `/tip/<string t_id>/update_file`

 Update material available for download, a new material has resetted counter for download limits.
-The material is published when 'finalized' (POST only)
+The material is published when 'finalized'.
+(PUT, GET, DELETE)

-`/tip/<string t_id>/remove_file`

-Remove an uploaded file (possibile only in not-finalized update) (POST only)

 `/tip/<string t_id>/finalize_update`

-Used to add a description to an already uploaded material, this action make the new uploaded material available for download.
+Used to add a description in the uploaded files.
+This action make the new uploaded data available for download.
 If this action is missed, the material can be published after a timeout expiring at midnight (MAY BE REVIEWED) (POST only)

 ### tip subsection API Receivers only